Menu Close

 2. For Personal Noise Trauma Prevention:

-• Volume Control: Keep music player volume low (≤60% of maximum volume for ≤60 minutes/day at ≤60 dB).
+• Volume Control: Keep music player volume low (≤60% of maximum volume for ≤60 minutes/day at ≤60 db).

 • Headphone Choice: Use noise-cancelling, muff-type headphones instead of earbuds.